GuttPukrr/GuttPukrr/README.md

 𝜗ৎ Hi !
 My name's Gutter , I am most notably found on social platforms such as Discord, Ponytown, or Tiktok.
 I am not hugely active, but I stick around!
 I do not tend to interact first unless I know you, so please don't be hesitant to interact!
 I promise, I won't bite! <3

 ꩜ My special interests are The Thing, My Little Pony, OC Creation and Creepypasta !
-Check out Cake-Hound Cookie's straw.page!
-(OC)
 My current hyperfixation is : Limbus Company DND Campaign !
 I currently am into playing : The Thing (Remastered), Tomodachi Life, Minecraft and Pokemon!

+𖤓 My OC's may often have a strawpage, so check them out in their respective links below!

 ♬ I am an avid music fan.
 I listen to a ton of industrial punk, new wave, overall alternative music.
 My top favorites are: And One, KMFDM, Oingo Boingo, The Garden, Mystery Skulls, Malice Mazir, Slayer, NIN, The Smiths, MSI and Ashbury Heights!